paulhuisman/flickrfield/README.md

 Flickr field for Advanced Custom Fields v4 and v5
 =============

+## Maintenance info
+*Please note: this plugin is NOT being actively maintained at the moment.
+The plugin might not work with new versions of WordPress and ACF.*

 ## Description

 The Flickr Field will grant you the ability to include photos, sets and galleries from your Flickr account.
 After selecting which image formats you wish to use the plugin will generate the flickr image urls.
 This plugin is an add-on for the Advanced Custom Fields WordPress plugin.